-A recent indictment, one that accuses Miske and his associates of a series of crimes, including murder, murder-for-hire, armed robbery and the deployment of potentially deadly pesticides on their dance club patrons, only adds to the reputation.
+A recent indictment, one that accuses Miske and his associates of a series of crimes, including murder, murder-for-hire, armed robbery and the deployment of potentially deadly pesticides on dance club patrons, only adds to the reputation.

 Yet in recent years, before the nightclub was closed down, records show, some of Hawaii’s most recognizable politicians — including Hawaii Gov. David Ige, state Sen. Donna Mercado Kim and former Honolulu City Councilman Trevor Ozawa — used the club to hold lucrative political fundraisers.

 For instance, documents from the Hawaii Campaign Spending Commission show that Ige’s gubernatorial campaign hosted an event at the club on Nov.
 5, 2013.
 At the time, Ige was considered a longshot candidate taking on an incumbent governor, albeit an unpopular one.
 The suggested contribution was $250.

 By then, M Nightclub’s status as a dangerous place was well known.
 Earlier that year Miske and two other men, John Stancil and Michael Buntenbah, were arrested for assaulting an NFL football player, who was in Honolulu for the Pro Bowl.
 Both Stancil and Buntenbah are named in the recent federal indictment and have been described by prosecutors as two of Miske’s top lieutenants.

 The January 2013 assault on Trent Williams — who now plays for the San Francisco 49ers — made national headlines.

 Miske’s notoriety only grew when just a few months later he was arrested and charged again for yet another assault that had occurred outside his club in December 2012.
 In that incident, Miske is accused of beating up a local promoter.